tharapalanivel/fms-model-optimizer/CONTRIBUTING.md

 pip install tox
 ```

-If you want to manage your own virtual environment () instead of using `tox`, you can install model optimizer and all dependencies.
-Check out [installation](./README.md#installation) foir more details.
+If you want to manage your own virtual environment instead of using `tox`, you can install the model optimizer and all dependencies.
+Check out [installation](./README.md#installation) for more details.

 Before pushing changes to GitHub, you need to run the tests and coding style as shown below.
 They can be run individually as shown in each sub-section or can be run with the one command: